-Mediation is a process in which a neutral and impartial third person (the mediator) works to help parties to a lawsuit negotiate and make decisions together about the important issues that need to be resolved.
+There are special rules protecting settlement negotiations, offers and attempts to settle disputes.
+Compromise negotiations and offers are not admissible in court.
+This encourages people to negotiate and make settlement offers without fear that their offers will be used against them in the event that negotiations are unsuccessful.
 Mediation falls under the rules about settlement negotiation, which means that anything and everything that is said in mediation is private.
 Nothing either party says in mediation may be used against that person in court.
 Neither side may ask the mediator to appear in court to discuss what happened in mediation.

 Generally, each side will be in separate rooms, and the mediator will move between rooms during the mediation process to convey settlement offers and creative ideas for settlement.
 Mediation is less formal than a court hearing or trial.
 The mediator is not a judge and will not make decisions for you or tell you what you must do.
 The mediator does not determine facts, give legal advice, or decide the outcome of your case.
 Instead, the mediator helps you understand each other’s concerns, identify options, and find solutions.
 The goal of mediation is to help you reach a voluntary agreement with solutions that work for your situation.